EtnDiaz/nvimvt/README.md

 # nvimvt

-A minimal terminal UI for HashiCorp Vault secrets.
+A curses-based terminal UI for HashiCorp Vault secrets.
 It focuses on developers who can port-forward to Vault but cannot reach it via TailScale.

 ## Features
 - Login with a Vault token or username/password against a chosen Vault address.
 - Work with KV v2 secrets: list keys, read a version, create or update (new version), and delete versions or entire metadata.
-- Text prompts keep interaction simple even over remote shells.
+- Full-screen TUI with a login form and hotkeys for each secret action.

 ## Requirements
 - Python 3.10+